 Our independent practical information

 , save money and create a healthier lifestyle.
-If you're ready to reduce your footprint, here's information is designed for you.
-Sustainable Living has ten years experience running relevant evening classes
+If you're ready to reduce your carbon and waste footprints, here's information designed for you.
+Sustainable Living has over ten years experience running relevant evening classes

-, study groups and single-topic workshops across New Zealand, backed by independent research, local councils, educators and environmental NGOs.
+, study groups and single-topic workshops across NZ, backed by independent research, local councils, and environmental educators.
 Start making a difference for future generations now.
-Register now to join mailing list.
+Register now to join the e-mailing list.